gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 * type: multiple-choice
 * id: 6bd08d65-43b7-4d02-b323-044a8d497fc8
-* title: SW Cost Estimating
+* title: !SW Cost Estimating
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->